sohaminternships/PythonAIML/README.md

 Share all the screens and programs of the assignment.

 3]
-Download and install local speech engine
+Download and install local speech engine.
 Create a text to speech converter.
 Enter name of the text file.
-Read the text file
+Read the text file.
 Test it with 3 different text files having some basic information.

 4]
 Write an algorithm to compare faces in two images and return if they are same.
+Use library like OpenCV or cloud service.

 5]
 Accept feedback from the user and find out the sentiments - positive or negative

+You can use your own keywords, locally downloaded libraries or use cloud cognitive services